-Endorsement for Appointed Chaplain
+Endorsement for Clergy Appointed by their Bishop

 Applicants for endorsement must belong to one of three clergy categories: